6 Tips for Truckers and Winter Driving

 Check on Your Truck

 There are a variety of signs you can watch out for to measure the conditions you’re driving in, and it’s important to stay alert for these signs.
-For example, if your side-mirrors start to frost or the air starts to get foggy, making it difficult to see the other vehicles brake lights in front of you, you will know to start preparing for winter driving.
+For example, if your side-mirrors start to frost or the windshield starts to get foggy faster than usual you will know it is time to start preparing for winter driving.

 Avoid All Other Drivers When Possible

 As truck drivers, we’re trained for many varying situations and can handle adverse conditions with safety and care; but that’s not always true for other drivers on the road.
 You never know what experience other drivers have and how they would react if they hit an ice patch or if a car merges into the wrong lane.
 Because trucks take longer to speed up and slow down, it’s essential to keep a wide berth and give yourself enough time to avoid any potential accidents caused by extreme weather conditions.

 Drive at a safe/slower speed during the winter.